-I’m Simon Kershaw and I work for a software company in Cambridge.
-I have worked in the industry for several decades, mostly in Cambridge, before which I read physics at Oxford, and I also write software and maintain websites in my free time.
-I’ve been married to Karen for over 30 years, and we have two adult children and one grandchild.
-Karen and I are long-time members of All Saints’ Church, St Ives, where Karen sings in the choir and I’m a server and bell ringer – and we are both PCC members.
+I’m Simon Kershaw and I recently retired after working in the software industry for several decades, mostly in Cambridge, before which I read physics at Oxford.
+I still write software and maintain websites in my free time.
+I’ve been married to Karen for over 35 years, and we have two adult children and two grandchildren.
+Karen and I are long-time members of All Saints’ Church, St Ives, where Karen sings in the choir, I’m a server and bell ringer – and we are both PCC members.
 I’m also Lay Chair of the Ely diocesan synod, a lay canon of Ely Cathedral and a member of the Liturgical Commission of the Church of England.

-Thinking allowed is a place for me to write about topics that take my interest.
+Thinking allowed is a place for me to write occasional pieces on topics that take my interest.
 Over the last 15 years this has largely been about liturgy and bellringing, but in the future I shall probably include other subjects, such as issues of social justice and liberal Christianity; church architecture; computer software; typography, books, heraldry, Little Gidding, and perhaps other stuff too.

 The title alludes to the Thinking Anglicans blog, which I have helped run since it began in 2003.
 It indicates that the important things in life — faith and morals, politics, art, even work, have to be thought about and considered critically, not just accepted without debate: we are allowed to think.
 It’s also, of course, a pun on the idea that here I am simply thinking aloud — that these are often just rough, unfinished thoughts.0 Comments